Skip to main content

 Sequence Consistency (SCI)

 How repeatable your workflow sequences are.
 Stable A → B → C patterns are easier to execute reliably than ad-hoc ordering every time.
-Lower: High variance run-to-run.
-Higher: Predictable, repeatable sequences.
+More friction: High variance run-to-run — a different order every time.
+Less friction: Predictable, repeatable sequences.

 Context Switch Density (CSD)